-The first thing to remember about ‘Demand Generation’ is that the demand for your service, your product, your wonderful and unique offering does indeed exist… you just might not have tapped into it yet.
+The first thing to remember about ‘demand generation’ is that the desire for your service or product and your wonderful and unique offering does exist.
+You just might not have tapped into it yet.

 Reverse Engineering your Marketing

 Creating value and addressing your clients’ needs – along with building a strong brand – will naturally flow into higher quality leads.